openstack-infra/system-config/playbooks/roles/install-ansible/README.rst

    special value "latest" will ensure ``state: latest`` is set for the package and thus the latest version is always installed.

-.. zuul:rolevar:: ara_install
+.. zuul:rolevar:: install_ansible_ara_enable
    :default: false

    Whether or not to install the ARA Records Ansible callback plugin

-.. zuul:rolevar:: ara_install_pymysql
+.. zuul:rolevar:: install_ansible_ara_name
-   :default: false
+   :default: ara

-   Whether or not to install pymysql (required when using the mysql backend)
+   The name of the ARA package to install.
+To install from alternative sources, this can be a URL for a remote package.

-.. zuul:rolevar:: ara_version
+.. zuul:rolevar:: install_ansible_ara_version
-   :default: "0.16.1"
+   :default: latest

-   Version of ARA to install
+   Version of ARA to install.
+Set this to empty (YAML ``null``) if specifying versions via URL in :zuul:rolevar:`install-ansible.install_ansible_ara_name`.
+The special value "latest" will ensure ``state: latest`` is set for the package and hence the latest version is always installed.

-.. zuul:rolevar:: ara_config
+.. zuul:rolevar:: install_ansible_ara_config
    :default: {"database": "sqlite:////var/cache/ansible/ara.sqlite"}

+   A dictionary of key-value pairs to be added to the ARA configuration file

    *database*: Connection string for the database (ex: mysql+pymysql://ara:password@localhost/ara)